What Is Japanese Tea? Types, Styles and Benefits

 #2 Matcha Japanese Green Tea

 As one of the most popular Asian drinks, Matcha has been gaining worldwide popularity over the last few years and is popular for its complex flavour profile which includes a sweet nuttiness and a slightly bitter aftertaste.
 You can quite easily distinguish matcha from other Japanese teas due to its bright green colour when in powder form.
-As one of our favourite Japanese tea varieties, these days, you can find matcha in a variety of products, including bubble tea, drinks, desserts, and, surprisingly, skincare!
+As one of our favourite Japanese tea varieties and soft drinks, you can find matcha in a variety of products, including bubble tea, drinks, desserts, and, surprisingly, skincare!
 Delving deeper into its properties, the health benefits of Matcha are also vast, ranging from enhanced metabolism, improved cognitive function and even weight loss.

 #3 Sencha Japanese Green Tea